About BRAM

 • His own son in ministry had been assigned to a church and needed practical teaching and guidance.

-• A couple requested marriage counseling.
+• Couples consistently requested marriage counseling.

 These moments revealed something important: People needed access to Bishop Alexander’s wisdom and pastoral guidance in a direct, personal, and practical way.